 culture, from the book to the internet.
 It explores questions like the following:

-a "mass" basis, between people who don't see or even know each other?
+communication happens on a "mass" basis, between people who don't see or even

-Grossberg, Ellen Wartella, and D. Charles Whitney (Sage, 1998); and Corporate Media and
+edited by Lawrence Grossberg, Ellen Wartella, and D. Charles Whitney (Sage, 1998); and

 The following is a list of readings and study questions for each section of the course.

 Tentative dates when the material will be covered are listed after each heading; do the

 readings before the date listed for discussing them in class.
 In each section, the

 "theory" readings are listed first, and the "events" readings second;

 usually your discussion list assignment will be to apply something from the